 Steak in Irish Stout Recipe Ingredients

-Avid readers and collectors of cookbooks will know the recipe ‘Beef and Potatoes Braised in Guinness’ by Gary Rhodes in Keeping It Simple (Michael Joseph Penguin, 2005) has a recommended cooking time of between 2 ½ to 3 hours, allowing home cooks to recreate this Irish-inspired dish with confidence.
+Gary Rhodes’ recipe for “Beef and Potatoes Braised in Guinness” in Keeping It Simple (Michael Joseph Penguin, 2005) offers consistent results and a cooking time of 2 ½ to 3 hours, allowing home cooks to recreate this Irish-inspired dish with confidence.

 Alternatively, Murphy’s Stout from Cork, Ireland, can be used.
 Some Irish food connoisseurs note that the choice of stout can influence the dish’s taste.
-Matthew Drennan, in his ‘Steak with Stout and Potatoes’ recipe in Classic Irish (Hermes House, 1998), claims that “You can use any stout, but Murphy’s is less bitter than most.”
+Matthew Drennan, in his “Steak with Stout and Potatoes” recipe in Classic Irish (Hermes House, 1998), suggests that “You can use any stout, but Murphy’s is less bitter than most.”

-- First, coat high-quality shoulder beef steak in black pepper seasoned flour and fry the steak steadily in a stock pan until browned.
+- Coat high-quality shoulder beef steak in black pepper-seasoned flour and brown in a stock pan.

-- Next, add the Irish stout to deglaze the meat juices, and add rich meat stock.
+- Deglaze the pan with Irish stout, scraping up the meat juices, and add rich meat stock.

-- Cover with a tight-fitting lid and simmer in a moderate temperature oven for 1 ½ hour.
+- Cover the pan with a tight-fitting lid and simmer in a moderate-temperature oven for 1 ½ hours.

 - Add potatoes and mushrooms to the pan and simmer for another hour.

-- Remove from the oven and allow the stock pan ingredients to rest for 15 to 20 minutes before serving.
+- Remove from the oven, let the ingredients rest for 15 to 20 minutes, and serve.

-- Garnish with fresh parsley or thyme and serve in bowls or on a plate with fresh greens.
+Garnish with fresh parsley or thyme and serve alongside fresh greens for a delightful meal.

 Discover Irish-inspired Dishes at Restaurants and Pubs Worldwide